Academic Researchers Need to Learn to Talk Across Disciplines

 Strober says her book describes “how to realize the creative potential of interdisciplinary conversations to solve complex problems that do not respect disciplinary boundaries.”
 She agrees that interdisciplinary work can increase the pace at which knowledge is created.

-An expert on women's labor issues, Strober says her own interdisciplinary experiences have been mostly positive.
-As the founding director of Stanford University’s Center for Research on Women (now the Clayman Institute for Gender Research) in the mid-1970s, she promoted fruitful lunchtime exchanges and joint research projects among a variety of scholars with a common interest: the nascent field of women's studies.
-Today, Strober is Professor of Education, Emerita, in the Stanford School of Education and Professor of Economics (by courtesy) at the Stanford Graduate School of Business.
+An expert on women’s labor issues, Strober says her own interdisciplinary experiences have been mostly positive.
+As the founding director of Stanford University’s Center for Research on Women (now the Clayman Institute for Gender Research) in the mid-1970s, she promoted fruitful lunchtime exchanges and joint research projects among a variety of scholars with a common interest: the nascent field of women’s studies.
+Today, Strober is Professor of Education, Emerita, in the Stanford School of Education and Professor of Economics (by courtesy) at Stanford GSB.

 The idea for her new book dates back to the late 1990s, when she took a leave of absence from her Stanford teaching duties to serve as higher education program officer for The Atlantic Philanthropies.

 “We made some grants to see if we could foster interdisciplinary conversations at several universities,” she recalls.
 Supported by the Ford Foundation, Strober interviewed faculty who had participated in six year-long interdisciplinary colloquia at three major research universities.
 Organizers had hoped that the programs would inspire new team-taught courses and joint research proposals.
 But, in fact, Strober writes, “Without a strong expectation on the part of seminar leaders that new courses and research were to come out of the conversations, and without a seminar structure that worked toward achieving these goals, faculty behaved like magpies.
 They collected numerous shiny bits for their own nests, but never put them into larger structures.”